This guide gives step by step instructions of how to sample drinking water in schools to test for lead and copper.

 Steps to Create and Implement a Sampling Program

 - Develop a written sampling plan that specifies the taps to be samples.
 The sampling plan should also specify the frequency of sampling.

 - MassDEP recommends an initial sampling of all fixtures at the school used for drinking water to establish a baseline, and re-sampling fixtures every three years, plus any new fixtures that are installed.
-Facilities may spread out the cost of sampling over three years by sampling one third of all LCCA fixtures each year.
+Facilities may spread out the cost of sampling over three years by sampling one third of all taps each year.

 - Assign a unique tap identification number or Location Code for each fixture by using a sequential numbering system within each school’s Organization Code (Schools and Daycares Org Code List; Some Organization Codes cover multiple buildings).
 Next assign the Location Type identifier for the tap.

 - Use the Location Name field on the Chain of Custody to describe the specific sample location, such as “Second Floor WC at Middle School.”

 - Prioritize sampling locations based on potential use and risk.
 Also, consider that actual use can change over time.